potential-nl-blsp/eudi-poc-nl/README.md

     5. For the Python issuer:
         - in py-issuer/config/cert add the root certificates (PEM-encoded with file extension .pem) of additional CAs
         - in py-issuer/config add a directory keys and put there the private key and certificate with which to sign attestations, named 'py-issuer.key' and 'py-issuer.der' respectively.
 The certificate must be DER-encoded.
+    6. For the verifier backend:
+        - in verifier/config/trusted-issuers.p12 add the PKCS12 archive containing the trusted certificates of trusted issuers.
 7. Build containers for the Python issuer and the Verifier UI.
 This is needed because a Docker image is not available (Python issuer) or because more flexible configuration is needed (Verifier).
 See [the section on how to build these containers](#how-to-build-python-issuer-and-verifier-ui-container).
 8. Configure the `{CRL_LOCATION}` in `docker-compose.yaml` in the section for the crl service, if you are using an own root certificate.
 If you are NOT using an own root certificate, comment out the crl service section in `docker-compose.yaml`, and remove the nginx dependency of the haproxy service in that same file.